 The Netflix terms and conditions explicitly state: "You may view a movie or TV show through the Netflix service primarily within the country in which you have established your account and only in geographic locations where we offer our service and have licensed such movie or TV show."

 So be warned that this is against the rules and the company does have the right to suspend your service.
 Plus, Netflix has been blocking many VPN services which means you might run into more difficulty accessing US Netflix than you used to.
-Free VPNs like Hola used to be the most popular way of watching US Netflix in the UK but it is now necessary to pay for a better VPN service like NordVPN if you want to stay connected to US Netflix.
+Free VPNs like Hola used to be the most popular way of watching US Netflix in the UK but it is now strongly recommended to pay for a better VPN service like NordVPN if you want to stay connected to US Netflix.

 Whether it's legal or not to use a VPN is more of a grey area, and varies depending on local laws, but it's hard to imagine anyone pursuing a case for copyright infringement.
 Indeed, many observers would argue that Netflix is technically broadcasting to the US, for which territory it obviously owns the broadcasting rights.